2.3.17

 JOY SPOT

-Art is about the journey and stepping outside my comfort zones is where I learn patience and try not to stress about the learning curves!
-Minaz
+Art is about the journey, and stepping outside my comfort zone is where I learn patience and try not to stress about the learning curves.
+This continuous growth and learning process is what keeps me inspired, and I hope it encourages you to embrace your own artistic journey.-Minaz

 No comments :